Understanding Custom Support Classes

 Identification property support methods.
 Used to support identification properties.

 Replay methods.
 Used to support test object methods.

 Event handler methods.
 Used to provide support for recording on the custom control.
 This part of the Extensibility is optional.
-Even if you do not implement support for recording, you still have full support for the basic UFT One capabilities on the custom control (for example, learning the object, running tests on it, checking properties and values, and so forth).
+Even if you do not implement support for recording, you still have full support for the basic UFT One capabilities on the custom control (for example, learning the object, running tests on it, and checking properties and values).

 If the custom class extends SWT, you cannot create support for the UFT One recording capability.